keeps/commons-ip/README.md

 # E-ARK IP manipulation java library

-API to manipulate OAIS Information Packages of different formats: E-ARK, BagIt, Hungarian type 4 SIP.
+API to manipulate OAIS Information Packages of different formats: E-ARK (version 1 & 2 in alpha stage), BagIt, Hungarian type 4 SIP.

 The E-ARK Information Packages are maintained by the Digital Information LifeCycle Interoperability Standards Board (DILCIS Board).
 DILCIS Board is an international group of experts committed to maintain and sustain maintain a set of interoperability specifications which allow for the transfer, long-term preservation, and reuse of digital information regardless of the origin or type of the information.